-A common misunderstanding of shoreside maritime workers such as longshoremen and seamen such as merchant mariners is that the Jones Act and the Longshore and Harbor Workers' Compensation Act (LHWCA) only applies to accidents and injuries arising from a specific and singular incident.
-However, the maritime environment also poses a risk for another type of injury that develops over time, known as a repetitive use injury.
+A common misunderstanding of shoreside maritime workers, such as longshoremen, and seamen, such as merchant mariners, is that the Longshore and Harbor Workers' Compensation Act (LHWCA) and the Jones Act only applies to accidents and injuries arising from a specific and singular incident.
+However, the maritime environment also poses a risk for another type of injury that develops over time known as a repetitive use injury.

-These maritime repetitive use injuries are often debilitating and can be caused by a negligent condition, such as a form of unseaworthiness, that is present for an extended period of time.
-If you or a loved one is suffering from a repetitive use injury due to the negligence of a vessel owner or other maritime company in Washington, Oregon, Alaska, or throughout the Pacific Northwest, an experienced Seattle maritime injury attorney can help you build a case to recover the compensation you need to cover your damages.
+These maritime repetitive use injuries are often debilitating and can be caused by the presence of a negligent condition over an extended period of time.
+If you or a loved one is suffering from a repetitive use injury due to the negligence of a vessel owner or other maritime company in Washington, Oregon, Alaska, California, or throughout the Pacific Northwest, an experienced maritime injury attorney can help you build a case to recover the compensation you need to cover your damages.

 A repetitive use injury is any injury caused by repetitive tasks, forceful exertions, vibrations, loud noises, mechanical compression, sustained positions, or awkward positions.
-Also known as cumulative trauma disorders, repetitive movement injuries, repetitive stress injuries, continuous trauma injuries, musculoskeletal disorders, and occupational overuse syndromes, repetitive use injuries are painful conditions affecting muscles, nerves, tendons, and other soft tissues.
+Also known as cumulative trauma disorders, repetitive movement injuries, repetitive stress injuries, continuous trauma injuries, musculoskeletal disorders, and occupational overuse syndrome, repetitive use injuries are painful conditions that affect muscles, nerves, tendons, and other soft tissues.
 In the maritime environment, a repetitive use injury most commonly affects the fingers, hands, arms, shoulders, knees, neck, back, and legs.

-Repetitive use injuries can be difficult to manage, expensive to diagnose, and may permanently alter your ability to work as a fisherman, ferry worker, tugboater, engineer, or other seaman or dock worker.
-An experienced maritime injury attorney serving the Pacific Northwest and other maritime injury claims throughout Washington, Oregon, Alaska, California, and Hawaii can help you build a case for compensation under the Jones Act or related maritime law for your maritime repetitive use injury.
+Repetitive use injuries can be difficult to manage, expensive to diagnose, and may permanently alter your ability to work as a seaman, be it as a fisherman, ferry worker, tugboater, or engineer, or as a dock worker.
+An experienced maritime injury attorney serving the Pacific Northwest and maritime works throughout Washington, Oregon, Alaska, and California can help you build a case for compensation under the Jones Act or related maritime law for your maritime repetitive use injury.

-A maritime repetitive use injury can occur as a unique injury through the overuse of a specific set of muscles and joints in a repetitive motion over an extended period, or it can be an aggravation of a preexisting injury through continuous use of the injured tissue.
-The type and name of the maritime repetitive use injury depends largely on the location of the injury and the involved tissues.
-Some examples of syndromes or conditions that represent repetitive use injuries include:
+A maritime repetitive use injury can occur through the overuse of a specific set of muscles and joints in a repetitive motion over an extended period of time, or it can be an aggravation of a preexisting injury through continuous use of the injured tissue.
+The type and name of the repetitive use injury depends largely on the location of the injury and the involved tissues.
+Some examples of syndromes or conditions that represent repetitive use injuries that maritime workers may suffer include:

 When fully manifested, these injuries come with noticeable pain, inflammation, heat, swelling, and potentially decreased mobility.
-Without these full-fledged symptoms of a repetitive use injury, the diagnosis can be more difficult to solidify.
-It is best when facing an injury of this type to seek immediate and thorough medical attention.
-Then, you can work with an experienced Washington maritime injury lawyer to recover the compensation you need, such as increased maintenance and cure payments.
+Without full-fledged symptoms of a repetitive use injury, the diagnosis can be more difficult to determine.
+It is best, when facing an injury of this type, to seek immediate and thorough medical attention.
+Then, you can work with an experienced maritime injury lawyer to recover the compensation you need, such as increased maintenance and cure payments.

 Since symptoms of a repetitive use injury are difficult to pinpoint before the full effects of the damage are felt through pain and inflammation, these injuries are rarely treated with things like preventative therapy modalities.
-Often, the full damage has already occurred and the seaman or harbor worker with the maritime repetitive use injury must endure months of recovery.
+Often, the full damage has already occurred and the seaman or harbor worker suffering from repetitive use injury must endure months of recovery.

 Treatment for these injuries can be expensive, as it usually involves extensive physical and occupational therapy, rest, and even measures like massage, acupuncture, or surgery.
-It is important to contact an experienced Portland maritime injury lawyer if you believe you have suffered a repetitive use injury due to negligence and need compensation such as the following:
+It is important to contact an experienced maritime injury lawyer if you believe you have suffered a repetitive use injury due to negligence and need compensation such as:

-If you have suffered a repetitive use injury due to the negligence of a maritime company or the unseaworthiness of a vessel in Washington, Oregon, Alaska, California, and Hawaii, or at sea in the Bering Sea, Gulf of Alaska, or North Pacific, contact the experienced maritime injury attorneys of Anderson Carey Williams & Neidzwski in Portland, Seattle, and Bellingham.
-They will fight for fair compensation through a maritime repetitive use injury settlement or lawsuit, always keeping your best interests at heart.
+If you have suffered a repetitive use injury due to the negligence of a maritime company or the unseaworthiness of a vessel in Washington, Oregon, Alaska, or California, or at sea in the Bering Sea, Gulf of Alaska, or North Pacific, contact the experienced maritime injury attorneys of Anderson Carey Williams & Neidzwski with offices in Portland, Seattle, Bellingham, and San Francisco.
+We will fight for fair compensation for your repetitive use injury through settlement or lawsuit, always keeping your best interests at heart.
 Your first consultation with Anderson Carey Williams & Neidzwski is free, so call 1 (800) 262-8529 today and schedule yours.